-All courses for the Nursing Education Graduate Certificate are offered using distance delivery technologies, in a synchronous or asynchronous format.
-Whenever possible teaching practica may be completed in the student’s community, or in the event the type of practica needed is not available in the student’s home community, travel to a larger community may be necessary.
+All courses for the Graduate Certificate in Nursing Education are offered using distance delivery technologies, in a synchronous or asynchronous format.
+Whenever possible, teaching practica may be completed in the student’s community, or in the event the type of practica needed is not available in the student’s home community, travel to a larger community may be necessary.
 Faculty are able to validate teaching competencies through site visits, video and/or conference calls.

 School of Nursing Admission Requirements

-- Graduate degree in nursing (master’s or doctoral) from a school of nursing accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN), formerly known as the National League for Nursing Accreditation Commission.
+- Graduate degree in nursing (master's or doctoral) from a school of nursing accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).

 Additional School of Nursing Requirements